 A few important notes to below to bear in mind with pre-payments before you get started:

-- When enabling pre-payments, please note that the pre-payment will be recorded as a voucher on the client's record for you to redeem at the time of their consultation.
-Steps on doing this are found here.
+- When enabling pre-payments, please note that the pre-payment will be recorded as a voucher on the patient's profile for you to redeem on the day of their appointment.
+Please note you will be required to create a NEW invoice on the day of their appointment.
+Please read on how to redeem their credit voucher here.

 - After booking the appointment, the client receives a pop up that they need to make payment